DSP MUSIC PHOTOGRAPHY

 "David Simchock has a way of capturing the emotion and passion of a situation with his lens that most of us can only experience with our own eyes and ears.
 I am consistently amazed and impressed with his talent."

-About David Simchock
+About David Simchock - Your Visual Storyteller

-David Simchock is a full-time professional photographer with nearly 20 years of experience in the business.
+David Simchock is a full-time professional photographer with over 20 years of experience in the business.
 His diverse range of images have been featured in prestigious publications from the New York Times to Rolling Stone Magazine, and he has worked on assignments from the vast sands of the Sahara Desert, to the streets of Asheville, to the stages of the New Orleans Jazz & Heritage Festival.
 He is currently providing his services as "house photographer" for both the Salvage Station (Asheville) and Pisgah Brewing Company (Black Mountain) venues in Western North Carolina.

 Over the years, David has received several awards for his fine art, travel, street, and music photography.
 He is also one of the featured music photographers in the award-winning film, "A Year in the Pit".
 He is also the author of several eBooks, many of which are available on this DSP website.